 - Apply for admission to the relevant graduate program, typically during the final undergraduate semester.

-- Final approval to double-count two courses is given upon completion of the undergraduate degree with a GPA of 3.2 or higher, and an approval form that shows that two appropriate courses have been approved to count towards the master's degree.
+- Final approval to double-count two courses is given upon completion of the undergraduate degree with a GPA of 3.2 or higher, and an approval form that shows that two appropriate courses, completed at the 500-level or higher with a grade of B or better, have been approved to count towards the master's degree.